 BEST BREASTFEEDING TIPS FOR LOW MILK SUPPLY

 First of all, are you sure it’s really low milk supply?
-Read this article first to find out how you can identify low milk supply and what things may give you the wrong impression you have one whereas in reality you don’t.
+Read this article first to find out how you can identify low milk supply and what things may give you the wrong impression you have one whereas in a

 - Sleep.
 Sleep deprivation is what makes you moody, more prone to stress and anxiety, and even cause a hormonal imbalance.
 And it certainly won’t help you make more milk.

 - Drink hot fluids.
 It’s not so much the water that helps you produce milk, but the hot fluids in general, including hot tea (or coffee), and hot soups.
 Heat induces a let-down.
 It works as well with the hot shower and

 compress.
 Everything that’s hot – give it a green light!

 - Breastfeed 24/7.
 Sometimes it’s not about low milk supply but about your baby having a growth spurt, which means he now needs more milk than what you have already been producing.
 Breastfeeding around the clock is what shows your body (and brain) that you need to produce more milk.
 The more the nipple is stimulated, the faster your brain realizes your baby needs to be fed more.
 Adjusting your milk supply in case of a growth spurt takes around 2-3 days.
 It’s hard and demanding and really-really tempting for you to give in and supplement your baby with formula, but please don’t.
 Just be patient and things going to be back to normal soon.

 - Nurse during the night.
 Nighttime feedings are so. the. key. to having enough milk to feed your baby with during the day.
 When you nurse at night, you body produces prolactin, the hormone responsible for milk production.
 The more you feed at night, the more hormone is released, the more milk you’ll have next day.